Explore Alaska by Train – Alaska Train Tours

 An Alaska train trip is one wild ride.
 Alaska trains go into the backcountry where cars cannot, and the scenery is spectacular.
 Ride over salmon-filled streams, through mountain tunnels, and on the edge of narrow cliffs.
 There are three main options for Alaska train tours: the McKinley Explorer® (part of an Alaska cruise tour), the Alaska Railroad, or the White Pass & Yukon railway.

 Here are answers to frequently asked questions about Alaska trains.

 An Alaska train tour can be just a few hours long, or last several days on a journey along the Alaska coast or into the wild interior.
-On Holland America Line Alaska cruisetours, you can take an Alaska train trip on the McKinley Explorer®, a domed train specifically used for transporting passengers back and forth from Anchorage to Denali National Park & Preserve.
+On Holland America Line Alaska cruisetours, you can take a train to Alaska on the McKinley Explorer®, a domed train specifically used for transporting passengers back and forth from Anchorage to Denali National Park & Preserve.

 Yes.
-On the McKinley Explorer®, guests can order breakfast and lunch in the lavish dining area and soft drinks and cocktails throughout the trip.
+On the McKinley Explorer®, guests can order breakfast and lunch in the lavish dining area, and soft drinks and cocktails throughout the trip.
 The menu options range from simple fare to fine dining and a range of desserts, like salted caramel brownie sundaes.
-The train trip takes about eight hours and chugs into its destination just in time for dinner.
+The Denali train tour takes about eight hours and chugs into its destination just in time for dinner.
 Read a cruise diary from a McKinley Explorer guest.

 The Alaska Railroad train trips also feature dining options.